bazel-contrib/SIG-rules-authors/go-tutorial.md

 This example is from the cockroach database operator project.
 You can see the full definition [here](https://github.com/cockroachdb/cockroach-operator/blob/0ef4d1e1b4c94a8edf1393b0fa72d9de8bc21477/WORKSPACE#L20).

-Now let's cover what is inside of the BUILD files.
+Now let's cover what is inside of the `BUILD.bazel` files.
 As we mentioned, Bazel rules are in essence, Starlark libraries.

-### The BUILD files
+### The BUILD.bazel files

 The rules_go has several "Core rules" defined.
 These include: